Sarah Eglin (DipCNM, mBANT, BEng, ACA)

 “We fall, we break, we fail...
 But then we rise, we heal, we overcome.”

-Life before..
+Life before

 Sarah Eglin, Registered Nutritional Therapy Practitioner, qualified cancer nutritionist UK, and eight-year breast cancer thriver is passionate about helping others to similarly regain their health and wellbeing following a cancer diagnosis.
 UK.

-What have I learnt?
+What did I learn

 • Appropriate and sufficient nutrient dense foods.